- Web Server

 If you've written a Linux tutorial that you'd like to share, you can contribute it.
 If you'd like to discuss Linux-related problems, you can use our forum.
 If you have questions, please contact us by email: info [at] howtoforge [dot] com or use our contact form.

-This tutorial shows how you can install an Apache 2.4 webserver on a Fedora 18 server with PHP5 (through PHP-FPM) and MySQL support.
+Lighttpd is a secure, fast, standards-compliant web server designed for speed-critical environments.
+This tutorial shows how you can install Lighttpd on a Scientific Linux 6.3 server with PHP5 support (through PHP-FPM) and MySQL support.
 PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.
-On Apache 2.4, we need Apache's mod_proxy_fcgi module to make it work.
+I use PHP-FPM in this tutorial instead of Lighttpd's spawn-fcgi.